The Cyberspace Doctrines that you need to know

 The Crypto-Anarchist Doctrine

-According to Tim May, the nature of cyberspace and the proliferation of privacy-enhancing technologies will allow people to interact anonymously and securely, safe from any interference by pre-established physical space authorities.
+According to Tim May, the nature of cyberspace and the proliferation of privacy-enhancing technologies would allow people to interact anonymously and securely, safe from any interference by pre-established physical space authorities.

 "Crypto anarchy will allow national secrets to be traded freely and will allow illicit and stolen materials to be traded.
 An anonymous computerized market will even make possible abhorrent markets for assassinations and extortion.
 Various criminal and foreign elements will be active users of CryptoNet.
 But this will not halt the spread of crypto anarchy."